 Portrait mode also includes a Portrait Lighting feature.
 Use it to apply studio-quality lighting effects to illuminate your subject.

-Portrait mode is available on the new iPhone XS camera, iPhone XS Max and iPhone XR.
-You’ll also find it on the iPhone X, iPhone 8 Plus and iPhone 7 Plus.
+Portrait mode is available on the new iPhone XS camera, iPhone XS Max camera, and iPhone XR camera.
+You’ll also find it on the iPhone 8 Plus camera, the iPhone X, and the iPhone 7 Plus.
 Note that Portrait mode isn’t available on the iPhone 8 camera, iPhone 7 or older.

 1.3 Live Photos